bocchino/ClusterSTM/README.md

 This software is free for general use, provided that attribution is maintained (citing this repository is sufficient).

-This software incorporates the 'umalloc' library, which is released under GPL2.
-For further information, see the file COPYING.LIB in the directory ClusterSTM/Implementation/grt/umalloc.
+This software incorporates the `umalloc` library, which is released under GPL2.
+For further information, see the file `COPYING.LIB` in the directory `ClusterSTM/Implementation/grt/umalloc`.

 This software is provided with absolutely no warranty of any kind.